reinaldoc/visops/README.md

 **encrypted_regex** will work, so detected regexp from the existing file will be applied on encryption.

-## Limitations

-Visops uses the first encrypted_regex that appears on YAML file to re-encrypt the file.
-Then visops doesn't work with multi YAMLs on a single file that uses more than one regexp.
-Visops will alert you if that's the case.

 ## Requiments

-- install SOPS
+- Install SOPS
   - [https://github.com/mozilla/sops/releases](https://github.com/mozilla/sops/releases)

-- generate or import GPG private key
+- Generate or import GPG private key
   - gpg --import private.key

+## Optional environment variables

+Visops uses same fingerprint available on sops signature to identify public key to encrypt the file.
+If want encrypt with a new public key, you must set **$VISOPS_FINGERPRINT**.

+- Use other fingerprint
-- export a existing public key fingerprint to re-encrypt file
+  - export VISOPS_FINGERPRINT=40CHARSSTRING
   - fingerprint must be listed on: gpg --list-keys
-  - export VISOPS_FINGERPRINT=40CHARSSTRING

-- choose you text editor
+- Choose you text editor
   - export EDITOR=joe

 ## Usage